-Be preemptive and address any “Don’ts” of vendor risk management that you’re doing and replace them with the recommended “Dos”.
+It's a good idea to be proactive and address any “don’ts” of vendor risk management that you may be doing and replace them with the recommended “dos”.

-DO: Understand that even though your organization outsourced to a third party for insight and assistance you still can’t outsource the responsibility.
-You should continue to follow up on the progress and be aware of what is going on.
+DO understand that even though your organization can outsource a product or service to a third party, you can’t outsource the risk.
+You should continue to monitor the outsourced activity and be aware of what’s going on.

 2. Ongoing Monitoring

-DO: Remember, due diligence during the vendor selection phase is just one critical phase of the vendor lifecycle.
+DO remember that due diligence during vendor vetting is just one critical stage of the vendor lifecycle.
 You should also perform extensive due diligence on the vendor as part of your annual or “as needed” ongoing monitoring.
 Continued oversight and mitigating new risk are a regulatory requirement.

 3. Board Updates

-DO: Always, always, always keep the board informed, especially keep them in the know about any concerns that are discovered regarding a high risk or critical vendor.
+DO keep the board regularly informed and updated, especially about any concerns that are discovered regarding a high risk or critical vendor.

 4. Requesting Documents

-DO: Get creative.
-If you’re not having any luck requesting the document by email or phone, then consider an on-site visit.
-Also, be sure to document every single attempt to reach out.
-Your examiners and board will want to see the efforts.
+DO get creative if you’re not having any luck requesting the document by email or phone.
+Consider an on-site visit and be sure to document every single attempt you’ve made.
+Your examiners and board will want to see these efforts.

-DO: Consider what the first line has to say.
-They are the eyes and ears daily.
+DO consider what the vendor owner has to say.
+They are the eyes and ears of your vendors daily.
 They can give you some of the best insight regarding the vendor’s responsiveness, performance and product/service quality.

-As you can imagine, with many daily discussions with industry clients, I could list dozens of bad habit scenarios that I’ve seen.
-Revisiting your processes is a good way to validate that they are falling under the dos of vendor risk management instead of the don’ts.
+As you can imagine, with many daily discussions with industry clients, there are many other bad habit scenarios.
+Revisiting your processes is a good way to validate that they are falling under the “dos” of vendor risk management instead of the “don’ts.”
 By breaking a bad habit as quickly as possible, you’re setting your organization up for vendor risk management success.